ahmetenesdur/chat-dapp/README.md

 ## Usage

-With the Chat dApp, you can seamlessly:
+With the Chat dApp, users can:

-1. Create a user account
+1. Create an account with their desired username and an IPFS hash of their profile picture.
-2. Add friends
+2. Add friends using their public addresses and see friends' profile images.
+3. Send messages to friends and read previous messages.
+4. Delete specific messages sent.
+5. Retrieve a list of all users registered on the app.
-3. Explore friend lists
+6. Explore friend lists.
-4. Search friends by username
+7. Search friends by username.
-5. Exchange messages
-6. Read conversations
+8. Read entire conversations between friends.

 ## Screenshots